gameserverapp/Platform/Documentation/docs/dashboard/game_servers/getting_started.md

 ![Game server - settings - activity](/img/dashboard/gameserver/getting_started/gameserver_settings_activity.jpg)

 ### Console
-See the console output and send commands or chat to the game server.
+See the console output and send commands or chat to the game server.\
+Command responses are captured and displayed on the console window.

 ![Game server - settings - consoles](/img/dashboard/gameserver/getting_started/gameserver_settings_console.jpg)